 Sober Living Facility (SLF) - Halfway House Knoxville TN

-As part of Cornerstone’s SLF program, they’ll be placed in transitional housing that grants them more independence than they had in residential / inpatient but still provides a safe environment in which to strengthen their journey.
-They’re provided with linens, a weekly food voucher and transportation to and from Cornerstone’s campus, as well as to meetings and outside medical appointments.
-Cornerstone staff members are a daily presence at on- and off-campus SLF facilities, but residents are given an opportunity to apply some of the tools of recovery: compromise, conflict management, acceptance and vulnerability among them.
-It’s a nontoxic environment that allows SLF residents to take incremental steps toward becoming responsible, productive members of society once again.
+As part of Cornerstone’s sober living community, they’ll be placed in transitional housing that grants them more independence than they had in residential inpatient but still provides a safe environment in which to strengthen their journey.
+They’re provided with linens, a weekly food voucher and transportation, as well as to meetings and outside medical appointments.
+Cornerstone staff members are a daily presence at on- and off-campus sober living facilities, but residents are given an opportunity to apply some of the tools of recovery: compromise, conflict management, acceptance and vulnerability among them.
+It’s a nontoxic environment that allows sober living residents to take incremental steps toward becoming responsible, productive members of society once again.

 Cornerstone of Recovery